qccoders/QCVOC/web/CONTRIBUTING.md

 ## Debugging
 ### Front End

-Front debugging is most easily expressed as a series of console commands, executed from the root folder of the repository:
+Front end debugging is most easily expressed as a series of console commands, executed from the root folder of the repository:

 ```
 cd web